tjhickey724/discrete_math/notes/counting/basicCounting.md

+## The Addition Principle
-## The size of a disjoint unions of sets is the sum of their sizes
+_The size of a disjoint unions of sets is the sum of their sizes_

 Suppose $A$ and $B$ are sets, then
 * $\vert A \cup B \vert = \vert A \vert\ \cup\  \vert B \vert$